andreikop/work-env/README.md

     PS1=[${WORK_ENV_NAME}]${PS1}
 fi
 ```
-Now your shell prompt will have environment name at the beginning when you work in an environment.
+Now your shell prompt will have environment name at the beginning when you are working in an environment.
+Some terminal emulators also show environment hostname on a tab title.